“The wonder of Nature is the treasure of America.”

 The Wilderness Act of 1964 primarily empowered Congress to designate federal lands as wilderness areas.
 This process involves the introduction of bills proposing new designations, which Congress then considers.
 If approved, the classification of a wilderness area prohibits commercial activities, motorized access, and infrastructure construction within its boundaries.
 Currently, four federal agencies administer these protected federal lands under the system established by the Act: the Forest Service (FS), the National Park Service (NPS), the Fish and Wildlife Service (FWS), and the Bureau of Land Management (BLM).
 When the Act was first passed in 1964, it designated over 9.1 million acres of federal land as wilderness.
 Since then, more than 100 additional wilderness laws have been enacted, expanding the total protected area to 111.7 million acres by 2024.
 Sixty years after its creation, the Act remains vital to preserving and protecting the United States’ natural resources.

-Concerns, criticism, and controversy
+Concerns, Criticism, and Controversy

 The Act has since spurred important developments in protecting natural landscapes and vulnerable ecosystems in the US, although federally protected areas are not entirely free from threats.
 In 1980, for example, the Alaska National Interest Lands Conservation Act was passed, in part due to pressure from preservationist pioneer Margaret Murie.
 This legislation designated over 100 million acres of Alaskan federal land as wilderness, home to a wide array of species, including caribou, polar bears, musk oxen, and more than 100 bird species.
 However, despite its protection under national law, parts of this federal land became vulnerable to oil and gas extraction due to a provision of the 2017 Tax Cuts and Jobs Act promoted during the Trump administration (2016-2020).
 The federal government, therefore, continues to grapple with balancing resource extraction and environmental protection – an evolution of the historical struggle between preservationists and conservationists.